Daniel-Walbolt/tailwind-plugin/README.md

 >
 > Determines whether or not to provide additional details to console print-outs.
 >
-> Currently, there are print-outs for the folowing:
+> Currently, there are print-outs for the following:
 > - ALWAYS - Count of the rules that were not added because unlayeredBehavior ignored them.
 > - DEBUG - A list of the rules that were not added because unlayeredBehavior ignored them.
 > - ALWAYS - Count of the duplicate selectors found in target directory